Can you 'think big'?

 "What will I be doing?"

-You will be working at The Oasis, our nature reserve and education centre in Sussex.
-We train our team members to do whatever is needed to run nature reserves.
-The tasks are many and varied.
-Have another look at The Oasis page to see what is going on and imagine yourself helping to make this all happen.
+We don't limit team members to specific roles, but instead train them to do whatever is needed to run our nature reserves.
+The jobs are many and varied.
+Read the website pages again for The Oasis and Komsberg to see what's going on, then imagine yourself helping to make this all happen.

-Haywards Heath is our nearest railway station on the London to Brighton line and we can pick you up from here if you don't have your own transport.
+Haywards Heath is our main railway station (on the London to Brighton line) closest to The Oasis and we can pick you up from here to attend workdays if you don't have your own transport.

-Looking further ahead, a range of abilities are required to manage our project work both here in the UK and overseas.
-We usually provide a minimum of one year's training at The Oasis before someone works at our nature reserves in South Africa.
+Looking further ahead, a range of abilities are needed to manage our project work both here in the UK and in South Africa.

 We have a long history of working non-paid.
 Although we have a mini-team of volunteers who feed our animals at The Oasis, our main team works as non-paid professionals.
 We do whatever is needed, whenever it is needed.
 We are highly effective and efficient, working to high standards.